gaehlerm/SoftwareEngineering/README.md

 After my studies I wanted to improve my programming skills and bout the book “Effective modern C++” by Scott Meyers.
 A good book.
 But not for me at the time back then.
 It deals with a lot of details of C++ and I understood barely a thing because I was missing the background.

 Another few years later I decided to give it another shot with programming.
 I found a company that was searching for people with programming and physics knowledge.
-So, I fought I might have a chance, despite my poor programming skills.
-At the job interview I was asked a few very technical (and in hindsight fairly useless) C++ questions and I could answer most of them.
+So, I thought I might have a chance, despite my poor programming skills.
+At the job interview I was asked a few very technical (and in hindsight fairly useless) C++ questions and I could answer most of them thanks to the books I read.
 I got the job.

 In the beginning a struggled a little.
 I was overwhelmed by the amount of code, I didn’t know what IDE to use and the make build I used was flawed.
 You name it.
 Still, I good some very good feedback by my boss.
 A few months later I had my first big feature implemented.
 It also had automated tests and the code was much cleaner than comparable features.
 Another month later I implemented my second feature.
 Everyone in the company expected this to be very difficult, but I found a neat way to implement it.

 My boss wrote most of the code and the success of the company was based to a fair amount on his efforts.
 He knew everything, but I hardly ever understood what he was talking about.
 It was all too difficult.

 Around that time the company hired some more software developers.
 Especially one of them made a huge impression on me.
 I could ask him almost anything and he was able to give me a simple answer.
 He knew the concepts that our code was based on which allowed him to understand the fundamental structure in our code and sort out all the rest.
 But it was also the way he worked.
 He wrote small functions covered with automated tests.
 He was also refactoring the code.
 One Monday morning he came to the office.
-He made a gigantic merge request and made the comment “I fell into a shit hole”.
+He opened a gigantic merge request and made the comment “I fell into a shit hole”.
 He opened my eyes.
 He made me realize the way he works was so much better.
 So much more structured.
 This was engineering.
 Software engineering.

 There is so much I learned in the few years since my friend fell into the shit hole.
 And the basic principles are so easy to learn.
 This book is what this book is about.
 No fancy code.
 But fundamental principles.
 It gives you an overview of the most important topics such that you don’t get overwhelmed by all the possibilities a programmer has.
 It also contains a lot of real-world examples that don’t use any code at all.
 I want to explain principles that are very general and don’t need any code to explain.
 In fact, software engineering is with some respects very similar to other engineering jobs.
 Therefore, a car or a computer are frequently better examples than some fancy code you struggle understanding.